-How many solicitations did you receive in 2017?
+How many solicitations did you receive last year?
 100 – 1,000 – 10,000?
 Today we are bombarded with hundreds of offers each day.
 From LinkedIn ads, Facebook ads, Twitter, email blasts, television and yes – proposals and telephone calls – we are always given opportunities to say yes, to click, to download.

 Furthermore, every month we hold a “Round Table with Rod”.
 This is a member only (meaning our coaching clients only) video conference call to role play prospecting; we role play voicemail messages, opening statements, and prospect conversations.
 As you can see, I hear a lot of prospect calls.

-As we move into 2018 I thought I would share with you the 6 greatest prospecting errors I have heard this year.
-And by the way – they haven’t changed in the (almost) 10 years I have been running the Massimo Group.
+As we move into the new year, I thought I would share with you the 6 greatest prospecting errors I have heard this year.
+And by the way – they haven’t changed in the 10 years I have been running the Massimo Group.

-Here are the 6 Greatest Commercial Real Estate Prospecting Errors in 2017:
+Here are the 6 Greatest Commercial Real Estate Prospecting Errors:

 2. The Diatribe – Opening statements should be strong and on point, but they can’t be long-winded speeches without giving your prospect any chance for input.
 This is a dead giveaway that you are making mass calls and not going to address a specific issue for that particular prospect.